RyuZhihao123/CHITreeProject/README.md

 # CHI24_DeepTreeSketch

 This is the official repository of paper "DeepTreeSketch: Neural Graph Prediction for Faithful 3D Tree Modeling from Sketches.
-Zhihao Liu, et al., ACM CHI, 2024".
+[Zhihao Liu](https://ryuzhihao123.github.io/), et al., ACM CHI, 2024".

+If interested, please check my [homepage](https://ryuzhihao123.github.io/) for my other projects and codes.

 In this stage we first shared our tree dataset to provide more information to address some concerns, the full source codes will be released right after the final acceptance.

-**Please download our dataset through this [[link]](https://vcc.tech/research/2021/TreePartNet)  (password: xyz)**

-If interested, please refer to my [homepage](https://ryuzhihao123.github.io/) for my other relavent projects and codes.

 ## 1. Tree Dataset
 In the very beginning, we implemented a very comprehensive **Parametric l-system algorithm** for creating diverse high-quality 3D tree models automatically as the training dataset.
 This algorithm contributes the majority (approx. 90%) of our training set, while the rest are the real-world trees reconstructed from point clouds and images.

-**Please download our dataset through this [[link]](https://vcc.tech/research/2021/TreePartNet)  (password: xyz)**
+**Dataset Link:** Please download our dataset through this [[link]](https://vcc.tech/research/2021/TreePartNet)  (password: xyz)

 ### (a) Basic Information on Our L-system Algorithm:
 **$\bullet$ Noted that, apart from our CHI submission, ``my implemented algorithm`` have been also used by a few top-tier papers to generate training dataset, including several recent **``SIGGRAPH-level``** papers, such as:**